Banner

 Introduction to Mitochondrial Myopathy

-Mitochondrial myopathy can result from mutations in either mtDNA or nDNA.
-Mutations in mtDNA encompass alterations in 13 OXPHOS proteins, 22 mitochondrial tRNA molecules, and 2 mitochondrial rRNA molecules.
-These mutations include point mutations that affect protein-coding regions and mt-tRNA genes, as well as single large-scale deletions.
-On the other hand, nDNA encodes more than a thousand mitochondrial proteins, including OXPHOS subunits and factors responsible for maintaining mtDNA integrity; any abnormalities in these genes can lead to either depletion or multiple deletions of mtDNA.
-The subsequent categories exemplify the diverse clinical presentations of mitochondrial myopathy.
+Mitochondrial myopathy can arise from mutations in either mtDNA or nDNA.
+In the case of mtDNA, mutations are comprised of changes in 13 OXPHOS proteins, 22 tRNAs, and 2 rRNAs.
+These include point mutations in protein-coding and the mt-tRNA genes, as well as single large-scale deletions.
+On the other hand, nDNA contains the blueprints for more than a thousand proteins which include OXPHOS subunits and other proteins including those that ensure the integrity of mtDNA, which, when mutated, can cause deletion, or multiple deletions of mtDNA.
+The following examples illustrate the spectrum of symptoms associated with mitochondrial myopathy.

 • The condition manifests as Chronic Progressive External Ophthalmoplegia, with or without mild weakness in the proximal muscles, or as Kearns-Sayre syndrome.